-Every acronym and initialism in a technical document should appear in the Acronym List section, which is included after the Glossary section.
+- Every acronym and initialism in a technical document should appear in the Acronym List section, which is included after the Glossary section.
 An acronym list allows readers who have not read the document from beginning to end to find the meaning of an acronym quickly.
-The acronym list provides only the spelled-out form of the acronym: it is not a substitute for a glossary (Section 5.7).
+The acronym list provides only the spelled-out form of the acronym: it is not a substitute for a glossary (Section 5.7). - Abbreviations and RPMS namespaces are not included in the acronym list. - List entries alphabetically. - Acronyms are singular, not plural (unless the acronym is always plural).

-- Abbreviations are not included in the acronym list. - List entries alphabetically - Acronyms are singular, not plural (unless the acronym is always plural) - For each entry: - Set the acronym in bdytxt1 style and Bold style - Set the spelled out term in bdytxt1 style
+To support the creation of an acronym list, each template includes a table with two columns in the Acronym List section:

-To support the creation of an acronym list, each template includes a table with two columns and hidden gridlines in the Acronym List section:
+• List each acronym in the first column, with the corresponding spelled-out term in the second column.

-- List each acronym in the first column, with the corresponding spelled-out term in the second column. - With the cursor in the bottom right cell, press Tab to add a new row. - Type the acronyms in any order; when done, use Word's table sort feature to sort the list in alphabetical order.
+- With the cursor in the bottom right cell, press Tab to add a new row. - Type the acronyms in any order; when done, use Word's table sort feature to sort the list in alphabetical order.

-For an example of an Acronym List section, see this document's Acronym List on page 122
+For an example of an Acronym List section, see this document's Acronym List on page 126.